RavDas/Netflix-Clone-Deployment/README.md

 ![image](https://github.com/user-attachments/assets/2dbc42ae-3b59-4227-9e45-53ac655ae01a)

-Now click on "Connect" button on "Instance" Dashboard.
-Then ckick on "SSH Client".
+Now click on "Connect" button on "Instances" Dashboard.
+Then click on "SSH Client".

 Here you need to have the created key-pair(.pem file) in the file directory of the your local machine that you launch your console inorder to ssh into EC2 instance which is attached with the same key-pair(.pem file).